Inventua/nucleus-core/Nucleus.Web/Shared/Containers/default.md

-﻿The *default* container displays your module title and content, left aligned.
+﻿The *default* container displays your module title and content.
+Container styles are supported.